 - If your PDF file includes embedded scale ratio, you can measure distance/perimeter/area using the embedded scale ratio.
 Before that, you need to select the Use Scale and Units From Document (When present) option in File > Preferences > Measuring.
 Then all the following measuring will use the embedded scale ratio.
 To calibrate the scale ratio for your document for an accurate result, choose either method of the following: - With the Use Scale and Units From Document (When present) option selected: - 1) Choose Calibrate from the Format tab and then click the two points of the line whose actual length has already been known.
 (Tips: When drawing, you can hold down SHIFT to snap the two points horizontally, vertically, or diagonally.
-You can also click Snap to Paths in the Format tab to capture the path in the page.) - 2) When the second point is selected, the Calibration dialog box pops up. - 3) Type the actual length that the line represents and choose the appropriate unit, which will set a new scale ratio. - 4) (Optional) If you already have the correct scale ratio, directly define the measurement value and choose the appropriate unit in the Format tab. - 5) Then in the pop-up Calibration dialog box, click Store Scale in Page to apply the new scale ratio to the current page, or click Apply to All Pages - to apply it to all pages (Or click the page or all pages).
-The new scale ratio will be embedded into the page or all pages respectively, replacing the original embedded scale ratio. - 6) As the scale ratio is embedded into the document, the measurements in the document change accordingly. - With the Use Scale and Units From Document (When present) option unselected, directly define a custom scale ratio in the Format tab, or click - Calibrate in the Format tab to define a new scale ratio.
+You can also click Snap to Paths in the Format tab to capture the path in the page.) - 2) When the second point is selected, the Calibration dialog box pops up. - 3) Type the actual length that the line represents and choose the appropriate unit, which will set a new scale ratio. - 4) (Optional) If you already have the correct scale ratio, directly define the measurement value and choose the appropriate unit in the Format tab. - 5) Then in the pop-up Calibration dialog box, click Store Scale in Page to apply the new scale ratio to the current page, or click Apply to All Pages to apply it to all pages (Or click the current page or in the Format tab to apply the new scale ratio to the current page or all pages).
+The new scale ratio will be embedded into the page or all pages respectively, replacing the original embedded scale ratio.

+- 6) As the scale ratio is embedded into the document, the measurements in the document change accordingly. - With the Use Scale and Units From Document (When present) option unselected, directly define a custom scale ratio in the Format tab, or click

+Calibrate in the Format tab to define a new scale ratio.
 The defined scale ratio will only be applied to the current page.